 Throughout the process, Community Solutions assessed candidates based on their experience, proposals, and values alignment.

-“ORS Impact and Equal Measure bring over 30 years of experience in evaluating systems and community change across sectors, and we are excited to have them as learning and evaluation partners over the next five years,” said Beth Sandor, Principal for Community Solutions.
+“ORS Impact brings over 30 years of experience in evaluating systems and community change across sectors, and we are excited to have them as learning and evaluation partners over the next five years,” said Beth Sandor, Principal for Community Solutions.
 “Their proven commitment to equity, continuous learning, and use of rigorous evaluation methods will be critical to helping the movement drive to a tipping point.”

 ORS Impact is a woman-led and -owned evaluation and strategy consultancy based in Seattle, WA, committed to using the power of data and learning to help clients accelerate social justice and advance racial equity.
 The team includes leaders in process and outcomes-based evaluation, with experience in multi-dimensional initiatives that include collective approaches to social change, organizing, policy-and advocacy-focused efforts, and community-driven and systems change, including a recent national-level study on the efficacy of Collective Impact initiatives.